jakeb103/daily-pennsylvanian-headline-scraper/README.md

 # My Changes To the Template

 In an attempt to understand the state of Penn Campus, we could assume that the "opinions" of students would be the best place to look.
-Thus, my scraper will head to the opinions page and scrape every new opinion article with the title and content.
-Then, we'll use NLTK's sentiment analysis tools (likely VADER) to see the sentiment behind the top articles and what the trend looks like at any point in time
+Thus, my scraper will head to the opinions page and scrape every new opinion article with the title and content

 # Basic Git Scraper Template